 AVT 114 - Instrument Pilot Flight Helicopter (1)

-Prerequisite: Students must be accepted into the Helicopter and Aviation Science Program
+Prerequisite: Students must be accepted into the Helicopter and Aviation Science Program training device and 30 hours of ground instruction.

 Teaches the necessary knowledge needed to pass the FAA Rotorcraft Helicopter Instrument written and practical tests.